-2.2.5 Alternative equations
+2.3.6 Alternative equations

-A model may include more than one equation for an endogenous variable.
+Your model may include more than one equation for an endogenous variable.
 In this case, WinSolve treats these as alternative equations and, by default, will execute the first such equation in each case and ignore the others.
 However, it is possible to select any one of the alternative equations through the Switch alternate equations option on the Assumptions menu.
 In this way, one of several variants of a model can be chosen without having to edit the equations or recompile the model.
-It is advisable to prefix each alternative equation definition by an equation description code.
-This description is then used to identify the equation variant within WinSolve.
+It is advisable to prefix each alternative equation is then used to identify the equation variant within WinSolve.